Westinghouse WGen3600DF - 3600/4650W Dual Fuel Generator With Remote Start

 Power & Run Time

-The generator features a manual recoil starter system and also an intuitive and practical electric starter (battery included).
-It is rated for a noise of 68 dBA (less noisy than background music).
-For additional convenience, the WGen3600DF may also be remotely started (key fob included).
+The generator features a traditional recoil pull-start mechanism and also a no-fuss and convenient electric starter (battery included).
+It is rated for a noise of 68 dBA (less noisy than an office).
+The WGen3600DF can also be remotely started, offering further convenience (key fob included).

-As for its running time, the WGen3600DF, along with its 4 gallons fuel capacity, can run for up to 14 hours with a full tank filled with gasoline (fuel consumption around 0.29 GPH).
-If propane is used, it can operate for up to 16.5 hours (on a 20 lbs tank - propane consumption around 0.28 GPH).
+In terms of run time, the WGen3600DF, boasting a 4 gallons fuel tank, can run for up to 14 hours on a full tank of gasoline (with fuel consumption averaging 0.29 gallons per hour).
+Additionally, it provides up to 16.5 hours (on a 20 lbs tank - propane consumption around 0.28 GPH) of operation with propane.

-Due to the high THD (<23%) of the WGen3600DF, it is advised against using it for powering sensitive electronic devices.
+The quite high THD (<23%) of the WGen3600DF makes it unsuitable for powering sensitive electronic devices.

 Outlets